The causal effects of modified treatment policies under network interference: Methodology

 \subsection{Nuisance Parameter Estimation}

 The underlying form of nuisance parameters $m$ and $r$ is usually recognized as being unknown and may involve, for example, complex nonlinear interactions between covariates.
 Therefore, it is desirable to estimate such quantities using flexible regression or machine learning approaches.
-In this process, $K$-fold cross-fitting~\citep{zheng2010asymptotic, chernozhukov2018double} can be employed to eliminate the need for any empirical process conditions on the nuisance functions~\citep{pfanzagl1985contributions, klaassen1987consistent, bong2024}. \jrssb{In Section~\ref{supp:section:crossfitting} of the Supplementary Material, we prove that cross-fitting eliminates empirical process conditions even in our network setting where some units may be correlated.
-This theoretical result mirrors similar empirical simulation results from other authors in the longitudinal data setting~\citep[e.g.,][]{Fuhr2024}.} Note that, in the above, we have, for convenience and clarity, suppressed notation for sample-splitting.
+This process often employs $K$-fold cross-fitting~\citep{zheng2010asymptotic, chernozhukov2018double} to \jrssb{eliminate asymptotic bias arising from empirical process terms}~\citep{pfanzagl1985contributions, klaassen1987consistent}.